Ellen Frank Illumination Arts Foundation: Beginnings

-The current Atelier has been functioning under EFIAF auspices since May, 2005 as a 501 (C) (3) not-for-profit public benefit organization.
-It was in this year when the first group of summer interns from Carnegie Mellon University arrived.
-Since then, more than 17 resident interns, and a number of “day” interns from the community assisted in the creation of six large, illuminated paintings in the series Cities of Peace for a debut exhibition at the Laurie M. Tisch Gallery of JCC Manhattan.
+The current Atelier has been functioning under EFIAF since May, 2005 as a 501 (C) (3) non-profit public benefit organization.
+The same year, the first group of summer interns from Carnegie Mellon University arrived.
+Since then, more than 17 resident interns, and a number of “day” interns from the community have assisted in the creation of six large, illuminated paintings in the series Cities of Peace for a debut exhibition at the Laurie M. Tisch Gallery of JCC Manhattan.
 Work on the research, design and execution of each provided a complex introduction to the techniques of illuminated painting as well as a distinctive historic and artistic learning experience.

-As the projects have multi-cultural implications, interns attracted to the Atelier have proven an international group from diverse cultural and religious traditions.
-Among them have been natives of Hong Kong, Korea, Colombia, Japan, Estonia, Poland, Canada, and many states throughout the United States.
-Consistent with the interest in multi-cultural dialogue that animates the Atelier, they are sharing insights and ideas and exploring differences in perspective as they work.

 Present

-In the 2000s, the foundation finished a project called Cities of Peace that appeared in New York City at the Cathedral of St. John the Divine.
+In the 2000s, the foundation completed a project called Cities of Peace that appeared in New York City at the Cathedral of St. John the Divine.
 The foundation is also currently working with the National Association of Women and Arts, and the United Nations.
 The Atelier continues its work with guest and intern artists from around the world.
 The foundation holds exhibitions and presents workshops, lectures, symposia and seminars on the art of illumination, the Atelier project and on art as a tool for global understanding.